Should you be upset if your husband talks to his ex-wife?

 Here are some general rules that I would put in place in any marriage regarding the opposite sex:

-1. No Social Texting/Phone Calls with Members of the Opposite Sex–Including Exes
+1. No Social Texting/Phone Calls with Members of the Opposite Sex – Including Exes

 Things that look innocent can often become something else.
 Texting can be dangerous.
 Even with work, I’d suggest only texting when it’s absolutely imperative, and trying to keep those texts to a minimum, and always business related.
+In general, men shouldn’t be texting other women, and women shouldn’t be texting other men.

 This would definitely include one’s ex-wife or ex-girlfriend, but it would also apply once you’re married with someone who is “just friends”.
 Once you’re married, friends of the opposite sex should be friends of BOTH of you, not just you.
 So if your husband’s best friend was a girl, he should now really only see her when you are also there.